The Bankrate promise

 How to lower your rate if you are a high-risk driver

-- Shop around: Each car insurance company has its own pricing method.
-Because of this, you will likely get different rates with each company.
+- Shop around: Each car insurance company has its own underwriting method.
+Because of this, you will likely get different quotes from each company.
+Comparing multiple quotes can help you identify the company that offers you the best price.

 Frequently asked questions